fallen-icarus/cardano-loans/README.md

 > beacons; it only cares about the proper approvals and outputs with beacons.
 In this case, both
 > required credentials approved and there aren't any outputs with beacons.

-##### Updating Offer UTxOs
+#### Updating Offer UTxOs

 If the Offer UTxO is changing the loan asset, the loan asset beacon will need to be changed which means the negotiation smart contract must be executed as a minting policy.
-However, if no beacons need to be changed, the negotiation smart contract can be executed as a staking script. *All other requirements are the same as closing Offer UTxOs.*
+However, if no beacons need to be changed while the datums are updated, the negotiation smart contract must be executed as a staking script. *All other requirements are the same as creating Offer UTxOs.* You will need to use the same spending redeemer as when closing Offer UTxOs.

 It is *not* possible to convert the Lender ID to a new credential in a single transaction.
 Using both the minting execution and staking execution in a single transaction does not help because they